4d/docs/versioned_docs/version-19-R8/Concepts/methods.md

 ---

-A method is basically a piece of code that executes one or several actions.
-A method is composed of statements; each statement consists of one line in the method.
+A method is basically a piece of code that executes one or several action(s).
+A method is composed of statements.

 A statement performs an action, and may be simple or complex.
-Although a statement is always one line, that one line can be as long as needed (up to 32,000 characters, which is probably enough for most tasks).
+Each statement usually consists of one line in the method (if necessary, it can however be [split using the `\` character](quick-tour.md#code-on-several-lines)).

 The maximum size of a method is limited to 2 GB of text or 32,000 lines of code.